How to Dry Wet Carpet

 Note: If your carpet is wet from category 2 water, you should call professionals immediately before posing a greater risk to your home.

-Category 3 represents grossly unsanitary water.
-This water can contain pathogenic, toxigenic and other harmful agents.
-It has the potential of causing major illnesses and/or infections in people.
-Porous and semi-porous building material that comes in contact with this water is far more likely than not to be discarded.
+Porous and semi-porous building material that comes in contact with category 3 water is far more likely than not to be discarded.
 The health concern associated with Category 3 water is based in part on regulations, human exposure and the difficulty in cleaning up and disposing of regulated hazardous and unsanitary waste.
 The longer the water sits in a structure, the greater the decline in the home’s conditions.
 Microbial growth can begin in as few as 48 hours given the conditions.
 OSHA states the general rule is if a porous has been wet for over 48 hours, it is best to remove and replace it.
 This is why it’s important to dry carpet as quickly as possible.
 Since carpet is porous, wood subfloors and drywall can become wet and become damaged beyond repair.
 The single most effective way to prevent or slow this growth is to speed dry the affected materials.